Country Living in Ireland and a Frugal Christmas…

-6 Responses to “Country Living in Ireland and a Frugal Christmas…”
+6 thoughts on “Country Living in Ireland and a Frugal Christmas…”

 How gorgeous!
 I think it’s brilliant that you make Christmas presents with wax – you’ll have to post pictures of what you make.